Love of instrumental music is linked to intelligence, researchers say

 - This may have to do with a taste for novel experiences way back on the savannah.

-"I first became interested in this topic while working on a project looking into the relationship between personality traits and musical preferences," says the study author, psychology and primate conservation student Elena Racevska of Oxford Brookes University, according to PsyPost.
-She says, "we decided to further test his hypothesis using a different set of predictors — namely, a different type of intelligence test (i.e. a nonverbal measure), and the uses of music questionnaires."
+"I first became interested in this topic while working on a project looking into the relationship between personality traits and musical preferences," says the study author, psychology and primate conservation student Elena Račevska of Oxford Brookes University, according to PsyPost.
+"We decided to further test his hypothesis using a different set of predictors — namely, a different type of intelligence test (i.e. a nonverbal measure), and the uses of music questionnaires."

-The study confirmed Kanazawa's earlier insight: "We found intelligence to be a significant predictor of the preference for instrumental music."
-(Intelligent students were not likewise disproportionately drawn to singing.)
+The study confirmed Račevska's earlier insight: "We found intelligence to be a significant predictor of the preference for instrumental music."
+(Side note: Intelligent students were not likewise disproportionately drawn to singing.)

 What future research might explore